Kyra15/ThriftStore/README.md

   - page connection from this back to inventory
   - ASK ANDREY FOR SQL DATABASE INSTEAD OF PKL FOR STOCK?
 ###  login page
+- Features:
+  - login 🤯
+  - hide or show password ig
+- Things to do:
   - ~~HTML/CSS/JS~~
   - logging in (page connection from this to inventory page w/o logic for now)
   - ASK FOR SQL DATABASE FOR USER LOGIN INSTEAD OF PKL